laerciogermano/flow-oriented-programming/README.md

 # Flow-Oriented Programming

-This repository presents a conceptual framework for **Flow-Oriented Programming (FOP)**.
-The idea is to represent execution flows as a combination of **data** and **functions**, where functions manipulate data through defined addresses.
-Below, we detail the key components of FOP, with visual representations for each concept.
+This repository introduces the conceptual framework of Flow, a paradigm for service-oriented and modular development.
+Flow emphasizes service-level decoupling in all calls, ensuring increased compatibility and making every component a replaceable layer.
+By eliminating redundant concepts and adopting a unified development approach, Flow leverages an innovative layered architecture with ubiquitous language and visual representations, fostering clarity and flexibility in software design.

 ---